Anasmalik57/Object-Oriented-JS/Readme.md

 To run the code, you can use any JavaScript environment or simply run the files in a web browser console.

-For example, to run the example of inheritance, you can open `inheritance.js` in a JavaScript environment and execute the code.
-Similarly, you can do this for other concepts as well.

 ## Concepts Description